 Do something different on Christmas Day and spend some time exploring the ancient sites of England.
 Start at the royal residence of Windsor Castle before exploring the mysterious Stonehenge circle - now listed as a UNESCO World Heritage Site.
 After a traditional Christmas lunch, end your day discovering the beautiful Georgian City of Bath.

-England - Plan your trip (Chapter)
+Great Britain - Plan your trip (Chapter)